Skip to main content

 JupiterOne Collector

 The JupiterOne Collectors are used to allow integrations to gather data from within your network, or "behind the firewall".
-The Collector configures and runs the integration workload within your infrastructure, giving you full control over what resources are accessed and how that data is transmitted to JupiterOne.
+The Collector configures and runs the integration workload on an appliance within your infrastructure, giving you full control over what resources are accessed and how that data is transmitted to JupiterOne.

-The JupiterOne Collector is installed and registered in your infrastructure.
+The JupiterOne Collector is configured in your infrastructure and registered to JupiterOne.
 It then becomes available as a deployment option for integrations that are marked as compatible.
-You can deploy more than one JupiterOne Collector simultaneously.
+You can deploy more than one JupiterOne Collector simultaneously, and each collectr instance is capable of running multiple integrations.

 Installation